CHAPTER 1: ...Frith Street, UK - January

 He nods his head hard and then looks back at the three still-full drinks by him.
 "I'm waiting for my friends to come back."
 His voice is distinctively American, except it has some weird English inflections mixed in.

-He puts back on his glasses and looks around, scratching the top of his head.
+He puts back on his glasses and glances around, scratching the top of his head.
 His face is really round and you can tell it's a face that can emote like nobody's business; clearly not a British face.
-But he looks concerned and looks around the long room more than once.
-"They've been gone for half an hour," he says finally, after three minutes of looking.
+But his breath is heavy as he looks around the long room more than once.
+"They've been gone for half an hour," he says finally, after three minutes of staring.

 "What?"
 He asks because he didn't hear me.